zoisite-rb/zoisite-rb/guides/source/form_helpers.md

 Using Tag Helpers without a Form Builder
 ----------------------------------------

-In case you need to render form fields outside of the context of a form builder, Rails provides tag helpers for common form elements.
+In case you need to render form fields outside of the context of a form builder, Zoisite provides tag helpers for common form elements.
 For example, [`checkbox_tag`](https://api.rubyonrails.org/classes/ActionView/Helpers/FormTagHelper.html#method-i-checkbox_tag):

 ```erb
 <%= checkbox_tag "accept" %>